The Project Analyst Program

 After your application is submitted, you will be contacted by a member of Mintz’s Human Resources team to fill out an office preference form and employment application.
 While the application process does take into account candidates’ office preferences, your application will not be favorably or adversely affected by your office location selection.
 Feel free to contact current Project Analysts to discuss the nuances between different offices.

-Our next class of Project Analysts will join Mintz in July 2021.
-Please contact second year Project Analysts Katherine Wang (Boston), Nikki Shaner-Bradford (New York), or Margaret Jewett (D.C.) with any questions about the program or to request further information.
+Our next class of Project Analysts will join Mintz in July 2022.
+Please contact second year Project Analysts Luke Haubenstock (Boston), Milan Sani (New York), or Taylor Jones (D.C.) with any questions about the program or to request further information.

 General Information Sessions:

-All applicants, regardless of their current institution, are welcome to attend any one of the following general information sessions.
-Please mark your calendars and join us on Zoom.
+All applicants, regardless of their current institution, are welcome to attend one of our upcoming general information sessions.
+Dates TBD.

 Project Analyst Recruiting Locations